 Create a variety of templates

 When I first started creating Pinterest graphics to drive traffic to my blog I made the mistake of only creating one design layout for all of my pins, but I was missing out on a ton of traffic!
 If you create multiple designs and layouts for your pins it gives you the opportunity to catch more people’s attention.
 Not only can you put more of your pins in circulation (see my next tip), but you have the chance to interest more viewers with a variety of looks.
 You can use a program like Adobe Photoshop, Adobe Spark or Canva to help you organize and create your templates.
 Honestly, Canva is my go-to for creating quick and easy pin designs.
 I can even publish them straight to Pinterest through Canva which is a huge time-saver.

-I used to think this was totally spammy, but it’s not if you are pinning other people’s content mixed in and you plan out the timings of your pins which is why I use Tailwind.
+One important note is that you’ll want to make sure you mix up your pins so you don’t pin them all back-to-back for the same piece of content.
 This one tip alone has made such a difference for my blog traffic.
 Before creating multiple pins for my blogs I would maybe get 10 clickthroughs a day.
-Now I get anywhere up to 200 clickthroughs, plus my Pinterest views have gone up to 280k+ per month!
-Not to mention all that added traffic has significantly increased my email sign-ups.
+Now I get anywhere up to 200 clickthroughs, plus my Pinterest views have gone up to 1.2 million+ per month!
+Uhh…Woah!
+Not to mention all that added traffic has allowed me to grow my email list into the thousands.

 How are you doing on Pinterest?
 I’d love to hear what challenges you have with how to create Pinterest pins that are both beautiful and engaging.
-Let me know in the comments.
-Or join me over in my Facebook group Branding Secrets for Fempreneurs for my best tips and secrets on creating beautiful designs that reflect your brand!
+Join me over in my Facebook group Brand Up!
+Female Entrepreneurs Standing Out Online for my best tips and secrets on creating beautiful designs that reflect your brand!